 Overall, CDs are an excellent way to get a better rate of return on money that would otherwise sit in your bank account.
 Sure, you’re not going to get rich overnight.
 But with a good rate and some patience, a CD is an excellent way to contribute to your overall saving goals.

-View our Certificate Rates and see which options is best for you.
+View our current certificate of deposit rates and see which options is best for you.

 *APY = Annual Percentage Yield are effective September 16, 2020. and are subject to change without notice.
 CD interest is compounded daily.
 An interest penalty is required for early withdrawal.
 Please see the CD Truth-in-Savings Disclosures for additional information.